emreovacik/slate/source/index.html.md

   }
 ]
 ```
 This endpoint lists the providers with their current rates, fees, and a receive value for the specified amount.
 If no amount is specified, 100 is used.

+Retrieve the current money transfer rates, fees, and expected receive amounts for different providers for a specific origin and destination country pair (corridor).
+The system updates the data several times a day to keep it as close to real-time as possible.

 ### HTTP Request